This page contains affiliate links. Please read our disclosure for more info.

 We stayed in a luxury cottage at Points South by the Sea and it was perfect.

 The ocean views are incredible and we could have happily spent all day curled up on the window seat with the fire roaring watching the waves crash down below.
 (In fact, we returned a month later to do just that!).

 See below for a more detailed review.

-The Apollo Bay Eco YHA in Apollo Bay is a great option if you’d prefer a hostel.
-There are dorms and private rooms and it’s in the centre of town with a fantastic roof terrace.
+- Apollo Bay Eco YHA – This budget-friendly hostel has dorms and private rooms and it’s in the centre of town with a fantastic roof terrace.

 Anchors at Port Campbell